 High Protein Baked Ziti

-Baked ziti is one of those meals I keep coming back to when I want something easy but still cozy and filling.
-I made this on a night when I didn’t want to do much but needed dinner to basically cook itself.
-The chickpea pasta keeps it light but still satisfying, and the cottage cheese melts right in to make it extra creamy without a ton of effort.
-Everything bakes together in one dish, which means less time cleaning up and more time just… chilling while it’s in the oven.
+With 23 grams of protein and foolproof steps, this healthy cottage cheese baked ziti is one of those meals I keep coming back to when I want something easy but still cozy and filling.
+I first made this on a night when I didn’t want to do much and needed dinner to basically cook itself.
+Now, this high-protein baked ziti has become a dinnertime staple!

 It’s a great meal prep option too: makes a big batch, reheats well, and you can freeze leftovers for later.
 Think comfort food, but with a little extra protein boost.
 This baked ziti recipe uses simple, wholesome ingredients that come together into something that tastes like it took way more work than it did.